 per te utrique redux vita vigorque manet.

-Link to an image of this page [p119] Per quem tot tanti heroes vivuntque vigentque,
+Per quem tot tanti heroes vivuntque vigentque,

 hinc aeternum, heros maxime, vive, vige.